vittuhy/google-travel/README.md

 ## 🆔 How to Find Entity IDs

-Entity IDs are unique identifiers for hotels in Google Travel.
+Entity IDs are unique identifiers for specific hotels in Google Travel.
+You need to find the entity ID for the exact hotel you want to scrape.
 Here's how to find them:

 ### Method 1: From Google Travel URL
 1. Go to [Google Travel](https://www.google.com/travel/hotels)